hola/ios_sdk/README.md

     - `"loading"` - CDN js code is loading
     - `"detached"` - CDN is loaded, not attached to a player
     - `"disabled"` - CDN is in automatic mode and disabled for current config
-    - `"stats"` - CDN is attached and working in stats-only mode
+    - `"origin_cdn"` - CDN is attached and working in Origin CDN mode
-    - `"cdn"` - CDN is attached and working in cdn mode
+    - `"hola_cdn"` - CDN is attached and working in HolaCDN mode

   - via Safari inspector:
     - Enable Safari developer mode in the preferences